natcap/invest.users-guide/source/sdr.rst

 Ecosystem service indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ecosystem service of erosion control provided by the landscape is quantified in two different ways:
+The ecosystem service of erosion control provided by the landscape is quantified in two ways:

 * **Avoided erosion** - Vegetation's contribution to avoided erosion from a pixel.
+In other words, valuing the vegetation for not allowing erosion to happen in the first place.
 This indicates the ecosystem service from the perspective of local soil loss.
 It is calculated as

 .. math:: AE_i = RKLS_i - USLE_i
     :label: aei

-where :math:`AE_i` is the amount of erosion avoided on pixel :math: `i`, and the difference between :math:`RKLS_i` and :math:`USLE_i` represents the benefit of vegetation and good management practices, since RKLS is equivalent to USLE minus the C (cover) and P (practice) factors.
+where :math:`AE_i` is the amount of erosion avoided on pixel :math:`i`, and the difference between :math:`RKLS_i` and :math:`USLE_i` represents the benefit of vegetation and good management practices, since RKLS is equivalent to USLE minus the C (cover) and P (practice) factors.

 * **Avoided export** - Vegetation's contribution to avoided erosion from a pixel, as well as trapping of sediment originating upslope of the pixel, so that neither of these proceed downslope to enter a stream.
-This may also be thought of as the total sediment retained on the pixel (thus :math:`TR_i` in the equation below).
+This may also be thought of as the total sediment retained on the pixel (thus it is called :math:`TR_i` in the equation below).
 This indicates the ecosystem service from the perspective of a downstream water user, and is calculated as

 .. math:: TR_i = (RKLS_i - USLE_i) \cdot SDR_i + T_i
     :label: tri

 where :math:`TR_i` is the total sediment retention provided by that pixel, from both on-pixel and upslope erosion sources.
-As with *avoided erosion*, the difference between :math:`RKLS_i` and :math:`USLE_i` represents the benefit of vegetation and good management practices, and multiplying this by :math:`SDR_i` quantifies the amount of erosion originating on that pixel which does not enter a stream.
+As with *avoided erosion*, the difference between :math:`RKLS_i` and :math:`USLE_i` represents the benefit of vegetation and good management practices, and multiplying this by the sediment delivery ratio :math:`SDR_i` quantifies the amount of erosion originating on that pixel which does not enter a stream.
 Finally, :math:`T_i` is the amount of upslope sediment that is trapped on that pixel, also keeping it from entering a stream.

 For more information about using these indicators, see the following section *Evaluating Sediment Retention Services*.